The Complete and Utter History of Britain: Concept

 The idea (inspired by a sketch in an earlier show, Twice a Fortnight) was to replay history as if television had been around at the time.
 Sketches included interviews with the vital characters in the dressing-room after the Battle of Hastings, Samuel Pepys presenting a television chat-show and an estate agent trying to sell Stonehenge to a young couple looking for their first home ("It's got character, charm and a slab in the middle").

-Seven programmes were written and produced, but LWT amalgamated the first two episodes into a single "stronger" (in their opinion) episode, resulting in a six-part series - the final cut of the first episode being 25 minutes like the others (i.e. of the first two episodes as originally recorded, 25 minutes were discarded).
+Seven programmes were written and produced, but LWT amalgamated the first two episodes into a single episode (all still for a half-hour slot), so that it was shown on TV as a six-part series.
+Episode One (as broadcast) used some of the material that was originally planned for the first two episodes, but it also contained new linking and a new sketch (about the Domesday Book).

 For many years, the entire series was believed to have been wiped.
 However, copies of the first two episodes (as broadcast) were eventually found, along with the complete first two episodes 'as produced'.
-The latter are in the form of poor quality video recordings, probably in CV-2000 format, with visible line structure and numerous instances of dropout.
+The latter were in the form of poor quality video recordings, in CV-2000 format, with visible line structure and numerous instances of dropout.
 These were taken from the personal collection of the director, Maurice Murphy.

-Terry Jones has expressed dissatisfaction with the series, complaining (after a showing of surviving episodes) that the pacing was off and the soundtrack all wrong.
+Terry Jones expressed dissatisfaction with the series, complaining (after a showing of surviving episodes) that the pacing was off and the soundtrack all wrong.

+Michael Palin recalled that the failure of the show helped bring about the formation of Monty Python later the same year, saying:

+In 2023 the remaining four, hitherto missing, episodes were found in the ITV archive, having been mis-catalogued for years.
+After being correctly identified, the 16-mm tele-recordings were restored, making them available for the first time since the original broadcasts.